Lead is a naturally occurring metal. It is used in industry and, in the past, was added to petrol and household paints.

 - taking care when redecorating or renovating your home to reduce the amount of lead dust and reduce disturbance to old paint surfaces.
 Pregnant or breastfeeding women and children under five should not be present in work areas during renovation activities

-- seek professional advice if you are unsure whether your home may contain lead paint.
-Consider using a professional contractor to repair homes likely to contain lead based paint
+- seeking professional advice if you are unsure whether your home may contain lead paint.
+Consider using a professional contractor to repair homes likely to contain lead-based paint

 - ensuring that children do not have access to peeling paint or chewable surfaces painted with lead-based paint, such as old toys, window sills and old furniture (including cots)

 - discouraging children from playing in or eating dirt and from putting dirty fingers or toys in their mouth

 - washing toys and dummies frequently, and washing children’s hands and faces before they eat or nap